appaquet/old-dotfiles/README.md

   * Install in git:
     * `git config --global core.pager "delta --dark"  # --light for light terminal backgrounds`
     * Change theme to [this one](https://github.com/dandavison/delta#side-by-side-view-1)
+    * `git config --global delta.navigate true` to allow navigation using `n` for next file, and `Shift-N` for previous file

 * [Bottom](https://github.com/ClementTsang/bottom) (Htop alternative with disk + network)
   * To install